Tones and I: 2019–2020: "Dance Monkey" and The Kids Are Coming

-In February 2019, Tones and I signed to Bad Batch Records/Sony Music Australia alongside a co-management deal with Artists Only (owned by Walkden-Brown, ex-Aerials) and Lemon Tree Music (co-owned by Regan Lethbridge and David Morgan, both ex-Bonjah members).
+In February 2019, Tones and I signed to Bad Batch Records/Sony Music Australia alongside a co-management deal with Artists Only (owned by Walkden-Brown) and Lemon Tree Music (co-owned by Regan Lethbridge and David Morgan, both ex-Bonjah members).
 In the same month she uploaded her debut single, "Johnny Run Away", to Australian national youth radio station Triple J's website, Unearthed, which publishes the music of unsigned artists.
 The track was recorded with Australian producer, Konstantin Kersting.
 AllMusic's Fred Thomas observed, "[it] became a viral sensation, racking up streams."

 "Johnny Run Away" was added to full rotation on Triple J the following week and received high ratings from staff: Richard Kingsmill (four-and-a-half out of five stars), Tommy Faith (five stars) and Declan Byrne (four-and-a-half stars).
 Natalie O'Driscoll of Blank Gold Coast described the track, "a melodic slice of Nordic-inspired electro-pop that tells a very important story."
 Two weeks later, Tones and I officially released "Johnny Run Away".
 It peaked at number 12 on the ARIA Singles Chart and achieved triple platinum status for shipments of over 210,000 units.

 On 10 May 2019, Tones and I released her second single, "Dance Monkey".
 She recalled the track was "Written alone in a dark closet in not much more than 30 minutes."
 Craig Mathieson of The Age felt, "It's pop writ large – catchy yet familiar, slightly ludicrous yet genuinely affecting."
-It reached number one on the official music charts of over 30 countries, including Australia, Austria, Belgium, Canada, China, Denmark, Finland, France, Germany, Ireland, Israel, Italy, Japan, Malaysia, the Netherlands, New Zealand, Norway, Portugal, South Africa, Sweden, Switzerland, and the United Kingdom.
+It reached number one on the official music charts of over 30 countries, including Australia, Austria, Belgium, Canada, China, Denmark, Egypt, Finland, France, Germany, Ireland, Italy, Japan, Malaysia, the Netherlands, New Zealand, Norway, Portugal, South Africa, Sweden, Switzerland, and the United Kingdom.

 "Dance Monkey"'s music video was directed by Liam Kelly and Nick Kozakis.
 In Australia in November 2019, she broke the record for the most weeks atop the ARIA Singles Chart (which commenced in mid-1989) by any artist, with 16 weeks.
 This was previously held by Ed Sheeran's "Shape of You" (15 weeks in 2017).
 By mid-January 2020, "Dance Monkey" had spent 24 weeks at number one.
 This surpasses the achievement of Bing Crosby's number-one hit "White Christmas", which spent 5 months (equivalent to 22 weeks) at the top during 1943.
 It was the first Australian song to reach number one on Spotify's global daily top 200 streaming chart.
 On 8 February 2020, it equalled Post Malone's "Rockstar" for the most days at number one on the same chart.
 As of 18 February 2020, "Dance Monkey" returned to the Spotify top spot and had spent 120 days at number one.